danny-murray/Sentiment_Analysis/README.md

 # Sentiment Analysis on Hotel Reviews

-This was small NLP project with the goal of classifing hotel reviews as either positive or negative based on their sentiment.
+This was a small NLP project with the goal of classifing hotel reviews as either positive or negative based on their sentiment.

 ## Prerequisites